GRE FREE COACHING

 She helps you develop a plan for investing and then walks you through the entire process from identification of a property all the way to closing.

-Aundrea’s personal experience includes owning single-families (long-term, short-term and mid-term rentals), multifamilies, fix-and-flips and even international investing.
+Aundrea’s personal experience includes owning single-families (long-term, short-term and mid-term rentals), multifamilies, fix-and-flips and she even invests in other countries.
+She also owns and manages a successful property management company in Southeast Georgia.

-Prior to contacting this provider, if you plan on conventional financing, please consider the following.
+Prior to contacting your coach, if you plan on conventional financing, please consider the following.
 You will likely need:

 • A down payment of at least 20% for single-family homes and 25% for multi-families